Secretary of State

 About the Collegiate Student Advisory Task Force

-Secretary of State Jocelyn Benson is seeking college, community college and university students for a first-of-its kind Collegiate Student Advisory Task Force to help improve voter engagement among their peers.
+In September 2019, Secretary of State Jocelyn Benson formed a first-of-its kind Collegiate Student Advisory Task Force to help improve voter engagement among their young voters.
+Members of the task force include 33 students from over 20 college, community college and universities throughout Michigan.

 Benson believes that every voice should be heard in our democracy.
 Historically, students in Michigan faced significant barriers to voting and participated in elections at lower rates than older age groups.
 Benson is establishing the task force to combat this historic participation gap.